pifroggi/vs_deepdeinterlace/README.md

 # AI Deinterlacing functions for Vapoursynth
-A collection of three deep learning deinterlacers.
+A collection of three deep learning deinterlacers (not detelecine).
+This will double the frame rate, for example from 30i to 60p.

 ## Requirements
 * pip install numpy